leta199/Fraud-Detection/README.md

 **EVAULATION AND TESTING**
 Once we test our data on the test set using `predict` we will use the following metrics to evaluate how well the model works:
-accuracy score - how many of our predicted classes were correct out of the total prediction. balanced accuracy - how many predicted classes were correct taking into account the proportion of our binary classes.
+accuracy score - how many of our predicted classes were correct out of the total predictions. balanced accuracy - how many predicted classes were correct taking into account the proportion of our binary classes.
+precision_score - how many of identified fraud cases were actually fraud.
+recall_score - out of fraud cases  how many did our model catch.

+Once we test our model using these scores:

 SMOTE